September’s New Grad of The Month: Victoria Campbell

 Get to Know Victoria

-What drew you to pursuing physical therapy as a career?
+What drew you to pursue physical therapy as a career?
 Growing up as a dancer, I was in PT several times for various overuse injuries.
 Those experiences allowed me to learn about my own body and gain a beginner’s understanding of how the human body works.
 It fascinated me!
 After a few changes of my major in college (who doesn’t do that, right!?), I decided that physical therapy was the right path for me.

 Why did you decide on travel therapy as a new grad?
 My husband and I were bitten by the travel bug early on; we moved across the country for my undergraduate education.
-We thought travel therapy would be a fun way to work, and explore our country and all the places we would want to go on vacation.
+We thought travel therapy would be a fun way to work and explore our country and all the places we would want to go on vacation.
 We like the idea of living in a place for a short time to get a deeper experience of the local culture and activities, rather than just visiting for a few days.

 What is one thing you hope to accomplish as a traveling PT?
 During my time as a travel PT, I hope to provide a positive therapy experience for people who may not normally have access to rehab or who have had a bad experience in the past.
-I am also invested in educating people about the importance of the profession, and encouraging others to get out of their comfort zones, travel, and make their dreams happen.
+I am also invested in educating people about the importance of the profession and encouraging others to get out of their comfort zones, travel, and make their dreams happen.

 What has the biggest surprise been so far?
 I am currently located in a rural town and there hasn’t been a full-time PT here in almost 6 months.
 The biggest surprise has been how receptive and thankful people are for having a PT in the clinic.